MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 ![Sensor](./img/sensor.PNG)

-We connected the output of the gas sensor to two jumper.
-So it is easy to switch from one sensor to the over.
+We connected the output of the gas sensor to two jumpers.
+So it is easy to switch from one sensor to the other.

 We also connected the temperature output to the Arduino.